Derghust/flink-blaze-lib/README.md

 ## License

-The Flink Blaze Library for Apache Flink is licensed under the MIT License, allowing you to freely use, modify, and distribute the library.
+The Blaze Extension library is licensed under the MIT License, allowing you to freely use, modify, and distribute the library.
 Please refer to the repository's LICENSE file for more details.